The 2017 Active Transportation Capital Program was approved by Council on March 27, 2017.

 Town staff will be updating the Cycle, Walk Oakville web-based and hard copy maps, and participating in the Active and Sustainable School Transportation program.

-Finally, a major initiative for 2016 will be to continue the review and assessment of the entire existing active transportation network in order to develop a larger scale capital rehabilitation program to ensure our paths and trails remain in good condition.
-Completion of the multi-use trail rehabilitation along Rebecca Street from Third Line to Fourth Line, as well as a review and rehabilitation of the multi-use trail along the south side of Upper Middle Road from Third Line to the Smith Triller Viaduct will also continue this year.
+Finally, a major initiative for 2017 will be to finalize the review and assessment of the entire existing active transportation network in order to develop a larger scale capital rehabilitation program to ensure our paths and trails remain in good condition.
+The study is anticipated to be completed by the end of August 2017.
+Recommendations from the study will inform staff where to focus the active transportation rehabilitation capital budget.

 Sustainable Transportation Program Co-ordinator